IvanRenison/Non-commutative-Grobner-Bases/Readme.md

 This was my degree thesis project.
 It consist of a library for computing Gröbner basis in the free algebra.

-In tha `ncgb` folder you can find the library, everything is in `.h` files because we use templates to make the code generic.
+In tha `ncgb` folder you can find the library, everything is in `.hpp` files because we use templates to make the code generic.

 In the `mains` folder you can find several mains that use the library.